judedaryl/MEAN/README.md

     }
 ```
 ## Sending our data to our Node server using our http-request service

 Now that we finished our form validation, we can send our data to our `node` using the `http-request.service` we created earlier.

+## Registration
 Inject the `http-request.service` to the `register.component.ts` by adding it to the constructor and importing it.
+Import our configuration file too.

 ```typescript
     ...
     import { HttpRequestService } from './../http-request.service';
     ...
     constructor(private builder: FormBuilder, private request: HttpRequestService) {
         this.generateForm();